Skip to main content

 1. Refrigerator (2-8°C) - The Best Practice

-Recommendation: Store standard vials for up to 28-35 days.
+Recommendation: Store standard vials for up to 28-35 days as a conservative protocol default.

 2. Room Temperature - The “Travel” Reality